Reece James bags brace as Premier League leaders Chelsea ease past Newcastle

 Chelsea’s Hakim Ziyech thought he had scored with the game’s first shot on target in the 29th minute, but his effort was quickly ruled out for offside.

-Ziyech should have given Chelsea the lead soon after when left unopposed on the left edge of the six-yard box, but he skied James’ ball over the crossbar.
+Ziyech should have given Chelsea the lead soon after when left unopposed on the left edge of the six-yard box, but he skied James’s ball over the crossbar.

 Newcastle did all they could to slow the game down.
 Goalkeeper Karl Darlow was told to get a move on and Matt Ritchie was booked by referee Paul Tierney for delaying a throw-in, both before the interval.

-The away side went close to breaking the deadlock early in the second half when Ziyech’s shot deflected off Jamaal Lascelles on to a post.
+The away side went close to breaking the deadlock early in the second half when Ziyech’s shot deflected off Jamaal Lascelles and onto a post.

 Jorginho then fired over and Chelsea’s frustrations were clear when N’Golo Kante – making his 200th Premier League appearance – and Ziyech were booked for rash challenges within the space of a few minutes.